kumatheworld/kurose-ross-solutions/main.typ

 +
   + The sending delegates would make sure that each letter has the sender name and the reciever name in it.
 The receiving delegates would deliver letters to the family members based on the receiver names.
 Since it is assumed that each family has six members, assigning an integer from 0 to 5 to each family member ahead of time would also work.
   + No, just as TCP and UCP do not.
++ The source and destination port numbers for the segments traveling from Host B to Host A are y and x respectively.
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane
 = The Link Layer and LANs